Practices and Methodology

 • Collaborative Evaluation Teams.
 Promote the formation of evaluation teams including representatives from allied fields with rich and appropriate mixes of capabilities to follow the emergence, implementation, and effectiveness of programs.
 Stress the importance of relevant education and experience in evaluation, while recognizing that evaluation is a complex multi-disciplinary endeavor.

 • Culturally Competent Evaluation Practices.
 Use appropriate evaluation strategies and skills in working with culturally different groups.
-Seek self awareness of culturally-based assumptions and understanding of the worldviews of culturally-different participants and stakeholders.
+Seek self-awareness of culturally-based assumptions and understanding of the worldviews of culturally-different participants and stakeholders.
 Diversity may be in terms of race, ethnicity, gender, religion, socio-economics, or other factors pertinent to the evaluation context.

 • Effective Reporting.
-Target reports to the needs of program decision makers and stakeholders.
+Target reports to the needs of program decision-makers and stakeholders.
 Develop families of evaluation reports and information for programs, covering the entire spectrum of evaluative information including accountability, efficiency, and effectiveness.

 • Independence.
 While seeking advice from all sides, retain control of the evaluation design, performance, and reporting.
 Evaluative independence is necessary for credibility and success.